Gain professional training in the control, reduction, and elimination of weapons of mass destruction with the Nonproliferation Studies Certificate.

 Certificate students are considered non-degree, as they are not enrolled in a master's degree program, and will have a different set of admission requirements.
 Students interested in receiving a master's degree can apply to the M.A. in Nonproliferation and Terrorism Studies.

-Individuals holding a recent undergraduate or advanced degree (MA or above or the equivalent) or equivalent work experience in international relations, science, engineering, law, or related fields may apply for admission to the Certificate in Nonproliferation Studies.
+Individuals holding a recent undergraduate or advanced degree (MA or above or the equivalent) in international relations, science, engineering, law, or related fields may apply for admission to the Certificate in Nonproliferation Studies.
+Individuals with prior professional work experience and/or select coursework in nonproliferation, terrorism studies, international security or related field, may also apply.
 Please contact one of our Enrollment Managers for more details.

 To earn the Certificate in Nonproliferation Studies, students must complete at least 20 semester units with an average grade of B or higher for all courses completed in furtherance of the certificate.